rmarabini/chess/README.md

 # chess
-playing chess against the computer using leds and reed switch
+playing chess against the computer using leds and reed switch.
+See wiki for details